 Here is some of the information I recently shared in my December newsletter.
 Each newsletter has a specific focus.
-This month is focused on shoulder and rotator cuff information.
+This month is focused on upper crossed syndrome and text neck information.
 If you would be interested in receiving my newsletters, please head over to my contact page and sign up.

 STUDIES, ARTICLES, and RESOURCES

 I receive a weekly update on anything published anywhere on the internet that includes information about neck problems.
 I try to glean the best of the information and provide a brief synopsis of the information.
 If you come across any information that you think would be good to share, please also feel free to pass that information along to: firstname.lastname@example.org